Subnetwork Constraints for Tighter Upper Bounds and Exact Solution of the Clique Partitioning Problem: Computational Experiment

-Graphs in the second set were generated using a procedure that is supposed to resemble the process of creating similarity networks from~\cite{Grotschel1989cutting}.
-For every graph with $n$ vertices, we fixed a parameter $p$.
+Graphs in the second set were generated using a procedure that is supposed to resemble the process of creating similarity networks of~\cite{Grotschel1989cutting}.
+First, for every graph with $n$ vertices, we fixed a parameter~$p$.
 Then, for each vertex, we created a binary vector of length $p$, picking $0$ or $1$ with an equal probability of $0.5$.
-The weight of the edge between vertices $i$ and $j$ was set to $p$ minus doubled number of positions where vectors of $i$ and $j$ differ.
-As in~\cite{Jaehn2013CPP}, for each $n$ from $10$ to $24$ and $p$ from the set $\{1, 2, 3, 5, 10, 50, 100\}$ we generated $5$ instances of random graphs.
-We show results for this set in table~\ref{tab:cpp_rand_2}.
-Each value represents a sum over $35$ instances.
+Finally, the weight of the edge between vertices $i$ and $j$ was set to $p$ minus doubled the number of positions where vectors of $i$ and $j$ differ.
+For every $n$ from $10$ to $30$ and $p$ from the set $\{1, 2, 3, 5, 10, 50, 100\}$ we generated $5$ instances of random graphs.
+We show results for this set in Table~\ref{tab:cpp_rand_2}.
+As previously, in every experiment, results are summed up over $35$ instances, and we report the mean and standard deviation calculated over ten experiment runs.

-Again, we can see that our approach gave a very significant speedup for larger instances compared to~\cite{Jaehn2013CPP}.
-Comparable execution time for smaller instances, and even longer running time for networks of size $12$ could be explained by the simplicity of these networks, where even straightforward but fast methods work well.
+Again, we can see that our approach gave a very significant speedup in execution time compared to the method of~\cite{Jaehn2013CPP}.
+Comparable execution time for smaller instances could be explained by the simplicity of these networks, where even straightforward but fast methods work well.
+We can see that again, similar to results of~\cite{Jaehn2013CPP}, the largest instances are faster solved by CPLEX.
+That can suggest that for now our method is better suited for smaller networks.
+In our future research on this problem, we will try to address this by applying column and row generation methods to speed up the solution of underlying LP problems.

-The third set consists of graphs created using the same procedure as for the first set, but then the weight of each edge was set to zero with $40\%$ probability for the first subset (table~\ref{tab:cpp_rand_31}) and $80\%$ for the second subset (table~\ref{tab:cpp_rand_32}).
+The third set consists of graphs created using the same procedure as for the first set, but then the weight of each edge was set to zero with $40\%$ probability in the first subset (Table~\ref{tab:cpp_rand_31}) and $80\%$ in the second subset (Table~\ref{tab:cpp_rand_32}).

 These subsets appeared to be the easiest to solve.
-Here again, our method was faster than the algorithm from~\cite{Jaehn2013CPP} but by a smaller margin.
-Primarily because for such an easy set, there was little room for improvement.
-While the simplicity of this set for both methods is surprising because the abundance of zero-weight edges means fewer triangles and chains, our results confirm the conclusion from~\cite{Jaehn2013CPP} that zeroing out edges at random only makes instances easier to solve.
+Here again, our method was faster than its competitor, but by a smaller margin primarily because, for such an easy set, there was little room for improvement.
+While the simplicity of this set for both methods is surprising because the abundance of zero-weight edges means fewer triangles and chains, our results confirm the conclusion of~\cite{Jaehn2013CPP} that zeroing out edges at random only makes instances easier to solve.